hjjunl/Kwangwoon-University_project/README.md

 -VectorC++: A vector fucntion I made.
 Which is same as original vector at c++

--A simple bulls and cows game (baseball game) You have to write the additional header file to make it work
+-A simple bulls and cows game (baseball game) You have to write the additional header file to make it work (c++)